Avoxel284/discord-nuke/README.md

 ### payloads

-This is an array that contains extra messages the bot will spam.
+This is an array that contains messages the bot will spam.

 Add `|*rand` at the end to specify you want the bot to repeat the contents a random amount of times.